aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 O-O bond paths.

-The final part of the output from AUTO contains a detailed list of all the non-equivalent critical points found, together with an exahustive list of properties calculated at those points.
+The final part of the output from AUTO contains a detailed list of all the non-equivalent critical points found, together with an exhaustive list of properties calculated at those points.
 More properties can be calculated by using the [POINTPROP](/critic2/manual/cpsearch/#c2-pointprop) keyword: